 Read on to learn more about each of these cameras, with the recommendations of our review team…

-Best ultra zoom camera: Nikon Coolpix P950
+Best bridge camera: Nikon Coolpix P950

 Nikon Coolpix P950.
 Image: NikonPR